Hybrid Downlink Beamforming with Outage Constraints under Imperfect CSI using Model-Driven Deep Learning: Introduction

 \subsection{Contributions}

-In this work, we study energy-efficient \gls{mu} hybrid downlink \gls{bf} under probabilistic \gls{qos} constraints with model-aided \gls{dl}, which, to our knowledge, has not been previously investigated.
-As in \cite{yePowerMinimizationHybrid2016, hegdeHybridBeamformingLargescale2017, heCodebookBasedHybridPrecoding2017}, the columns of the analog beamformer are restricted to a discrete \gls{cb}.
-Our contributions can be summarized as follows: \begin{itemize} \item Leveraging model-aided \gls{dl}, we propose a \gls{dn} architecture for power minimization and precoding in hybrid \gls{bf} under outage probability constraints, which relies on a adaptive lightweight mapping of \gls{csi} using \glspl{gnn}, thereby avoiding second-order cone programming or semidefinite programming.
-Compared to previous works \cite{psomasDesignAnalysisSWIPT2022, yingDeepLearningBasedJoint2024, jangDeepLearningApproach2022, youDataAugmentationBased2021, liangDataModelDrivenDeep2024}, the resultant models can adapt to various channels conditions with changing \gls{csi} quality, required \gls{sinr} levels and number of users, support instantaneous and statistical \gls{csi}, and do not rely on knowledge of the \gls{csi} error distribution \cite{liuBiLevelDeepUnfolding2024, shresthaOptimalSolutionsJoint2023}. \item In the process, we derive a novel and efficient implicit representation for the underlying uplink \gls{bf} and power minimization problem under \gls{qos} constraints and the corresponding gradient \wrt the \gls{csi}.
+Motivated by the drawbacks of \cite{psomasDesignAnalysisSWIPT2022, yingDeepLearningBasedJoint2024, jangDeepLearningApproach2022, youDataAugmentationBased2021, liangDataModelDrivenDeep2024}, we study energy-efficient \gls{mu} hybrid downlink \gls{bf} under probabilistic \gls{qos} constraints with model-aided \gls{dl}, which, to our knowledge, has not been previously investigated.
+As in \cite{yePowerMinimizationHybrid2016, hegdeHybridBeamformingLargescale2017, heCodebookBasedHybridPrecoding2017}, but in contrast to the classical method for hybrid \gls{bf} with \gls{qos} constraints under imperfect \gls{csi} in \cite{tajallifarRobustFeasibleQoSAware2024}, the columns of the analog beamformer are restricted to a discrete \gls{cb}.
+Our contributions can be summarized as follows: \begin{itemize} \item Leveraging model-aided \gls{dl}, we propose a novel \gls{dn} architecture based on uplink-downlink duality for power minimization and precoding in hybrid \gls{bf} under outage probability constraints.
+In contrast to the framework in \cite{xiaDeepLearningFramework2020} and similar succeeding works, we do not predict the power allocation and instead rely on an adaptive lightweight mapping of \gls{csi} using \glspl{gnn}, thereby avoiding the second-order cone programming or semidefinite programming of classical approaches.
+Compared to previous works on \gls{qos}-constrained \gls{bf} under imperfect \gls{csi} \cite{psomasDesignAnalysisSWIPT2022, yingDeepLearningBasedJoint2024, jangDeepLearningApproach2022, youDataAugmentationBased2021, liangDataModelDrivenDeep2024, liuBiLevelDeepUnfolding2024, shresthaOptimalSolutionsJoint2023}, the resultant models can adapt to various channels conditions with changing \gls{csi} quality, required \gls{sinr} levels, the number of users, and supports instantaneous and statistical \gls{csi}.
+Crucially, our method does not rely on knowledge of the analytical \gls{csi} error distribution as in \cite{liuBiLevelDeepUnfolding2024, shresthaOptimalSolutionsJoint2023}. \item In the process, we derive a novel and efficient implicit representation for the underlying uplink \gls{bf} and power minimization problem under \gls{qos} constraints and the corresponding gradient \wrt the \gls{csi}.
 We further prove sufficient conditions for the existence of the gradient. \item We propose an annealing-based approach that, unlike the fixed approximation used in \cite{jangDeepLearningApproach2022}, employs an adaptive annealing coefficient to integrate probabilistic constraints into \gls{dn} training.
-The effectiveness of this method is demonstrated in comparison to conventional quantile-based implementations. \item We provide an extensive empirical comparison of the power-outage trade-off of our proposed method against benchmark algorithms.
-We further verify the generalization and adaptation capabilities of our proposed method under varying \gls{csi} quality, \gls{qos} requirements and number of users in the network. \end{itemize} Compared to our preliminary work in \cite{schynolCodebookBasedDownlinkBeamforming2024} that examines purely codebook-based \gls{bf}, this work considers hybrid \gls{bf} instead, thereby providing novel representation of the underlying uplink \gls{bf} problem to enable an efficient gradient computation during \gls{dn} learning.
-In addition, we extensively validate our method with 5-fold cross validation, thereby proposing a convergence metric for the constrained training problem to ensure fairness and consistency between runs.
-We further provide empirical comparisons between the annealing-based and quantile-based probabilistic constraint implementation.
+The effectiveness of this method is demonstrated in comparison to conventional quantile-based implementations as in \cite{psomasDesignAnalysisSWIPT2022, yingDeepLearningBasedJoint2024, youDataAugmentationBased2021}. \item We provide an extensive empirical comparison of the power-outage trade-off of our proposed method against benchmark algorithms.
+We further verify the generalization and adaptation capabilities of our proposed method under varying \gls{csi} quality, \gls{qos} requirements and number of users in the network. \end{itemize}